salesforce/lwc-rfcs/text/0111-feature-flags.md

 or preserves the original code if `"foo"` feature is configured as `null` which means it is a runtime decision.

-This option is very straight forward, but it is error prompt since static analysis is more complicated.
-Also, transformation is more complicated as well in the compiler since there are many ways the expression can be used.
+This option is straightforward but it is error-prone since static analysis is more complicated.
+Transformation by the compiler is also more complicated since there are many ways the expression can be used.

 #### Arrow Function Branching